 -Are there any current events (from newspapers, cinema, magazines, television) that strike you as relevant or interesting to the topic?
-(Feel free to bring clippings to class for discussion).
+(Feel free to bring clippings to class for discussion),

-Are there any questions, comments, criticisms, poems, personal experiences or reactions you had to the material?
+-Are there any questions, comments, criticisms, poems, personal experiences or reactions you had to the material?

-Each week you will be sharing/trading your summaries with a partner/group and discuss commonalties, differences, and challenging aspects of the material.
-Be sure then to make your summaries neatly printed if not typed so they are easily understandable.
-Also keep in mind that some of the issues we will address will be highly personal so consider the types of responses you are willing to share with other people in the class, It will be expected that individuals will maintain confidentiality of discussions/summaries but you do not have to share experiences you would rather not disclose.
+Each week you will be sharing your ideas with a partner/group and discussing commonalties, differences, and challenging aspects of the material.
+Also keep in mind that some of the issues we will address will be highly personal so consider the types of responses you are willing to share with other people in the class.
+It will be expected that individuals will maintain confidentiality of discussions but you do not have to share experiences you would rather not disclose.
 Don't be afraid, however, of carefully examining what you believe and why you believe it.